grappendorf/signal-tower/README.md

 good/broken-indicators.
 This can either be a big monitor which displays some kind of a build status dashboard, or a stylish industrial signal tower like the one in the picture above.

 This a custom shield for an Arduino which can control three signal tower lights.
 It is accessable via WLAN and the firmware implements a small HTTP server, which allows you to control the signal tower through some simple HTTP-REST-APIs.

 [Read more about this project on my website...](http://www.grappendorf.net/projects/signal-tower.html)

+# Build

+This project is powered by [PlatformIO](http://platformio.org/#!/)